nghenglim/partial-responsify/README.md

 ~~~
 - nested fields
     - graphql way: `const fields = "name,license,author{name{first,last},url}"`;
+- generate example string to get full response based on `ResponseBody` with `FieldsExampleGenerator`

 ## Validation Handling
 In case of validation failure, it will return a PartialResponsifyValidationError.
 The error default with a message, but has sufficient fields to let you format into any language